agilesix/AgileSix.com/src/pages/capabilities.md

 capabilities-title: What We Do
 capabilities-body: >-
-  Agile Six is a full-spectrum digital services company that combines digital government modernization, product delivery, and human-centered design.
+  Agile Six is a full-spectrum digital services company that combines digital government modernization, product delivery, and user-centered design.

   But we’re not _just_ a tech company.
 We’re a solutions company.
 While most of our work is digital, we recognize that some problems can’t be solved by coding or new hardware.
-Our team will work with you to figure out what you need — sometimes the best solution is as low-tech as a new process for handling incoming paperwork.
+Our team will work with you to figure out what you need.
+Sometimes the best solution is as low-tech as a new process for handling incoming paperwork.
 capabilities:
   - "Product Development "
   - DevOps & Cloud Infrastructure